Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Addressing collective subradiant states

-The above results can be generalized to large $N$.
-Analytical considerations can be made under a nearest neighbor approximation for $H\ts{dip}$ in the single-excitation regime, very well justified at small inter-particle distances and weak driving.
-A simple diagonalization of $H\ts{dip}$ gives rise to an $N$-band problem with energies $\omega\ts{m} = \omega\ts{e}+2\Omega \cos[m\pi/(N+1)]$ for $m$ running from $1$ to $N$.
-The Lindblad term then shows a ranking of levels from superradiant ($m=1$) to very subradiant ($m=N$) for $d\ll\lambda\ts{e}/2$~\cite{plankensteiner2015selective}.
-Moreover, the eigenvectors $|m\rangle=\sqrt{2/(N+1)}\sin[mj\pi/(N+1)]\ket{j}$ have a specific geometry with almost full symmetry ($m=1$) to almost full asymmetry ($m=N$).
-The two distinct cases involving uniform $\textbf{G}=(g,~g,...)^\intercal$ and opposite couplings $\textbf{G}=(g,-g,...)^\intercal$ then almost perfectly address these fully symmetric $|m=1\rangle$ and asymmetric $|m=N\rangle$ states.\\ Illustrated in~\fref{fig2}a,b is a scan of the collective resonances with $g_i=(-1)^i g$ and $\omega\ts{c}=\omega\ts{e}$.
+Illustrated in Figs.~\ref{fig2}(a) and \ref{fig2}(b) is a scan of the collective resonances of a ten-emitter chain with $g_i=(-1)^i g$ and $\omega\ts{c}=\omega\ts{e}$.
 Both the dip and phase show an off-resonant selection of collective subradiant states.
-We then selectively target a given state by fitting the cavity resonance to its energy as shown in~\fref{fig2}c,d.
-To achieve this, we focus around the state $|m=N\rangle$ with energy $\omega\ts{m=N}$ and we recalculate the state's energy by imposing $\Delta\ts {eff} (\delta)=0$ after which we set $\omega\ts{c}=\omega\ts{e}-\delta$ (then $\delta$ corresponds to a value close to $\omega\ts{m=N}-\omega\ts{e}$).
-This insures the resonance condition between the cavity and the targeted collective emitter state is fulfilled.
-We finally compare the results to an ideal procedure where the components of $\textbf{G}$ are chosen such that they match the geometry of the target state~\fref{fig2}e,f.\\ The characteristics of the antiresonances can be quantified by $C\ts{eff}$ (see~\fref{fig3}).
+We then selectively target a given state by fitting the cavity resonance to its energy as shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d).
+To achieve this, we focus around the state $|m=N\rangle$ with energy $\omega\ts{m=N}$ and we recalculate the state's energy by imposing $\Delta\ts {eff} (\delta)=0$ after which we set $\omega\ts{c}=\omega\ts{e}-\delta$.
+We note that, as opposed to the two-emitter case, we cannot find an analytical value for $\delta$ but solve for it numerically.
+It corresponds to a value close to $\omega\ts{m=N}-\omega\ts{e}$.
+Finally, we compare the results to an ideal procedure where the components of $\textbf{G}$ are chosen such that they match the geometry of the target state [Figs.~\ref{fig2}(e) and \ref{fig2}(f)].

+The characteristics of the antiresonances can be quantified by $C\ts{eff}$ (see~\fref{fig3}).
 As above, we assume the asymmetric cavity field profile with $\textbf{G}=(g,-g,...)^\intercal$ and make a reference plot $C\ts{opt}$ as a function of $d$.
-The optimal $C\ts{opt}$ is obtained from Eq.~\eqref{CN_def} by substituting the decay rate with the minimal eigenvalue of $\boldsymbol{\Gamma}$~\cite{ostermann2014protected}.
-In reality, owing to imperfect phase matching to the most subradiant state as well as to the inherent level shifts brought on by the dipole-dipole interaction, the effective gain is more modest.
-Nevertheless, as suggested by the blue (solid) curve in~\fref{fig3}, for $d<0.5\lambda\ts{e}$ the enhancement is considerably larger than in the non-interacting quantum emitters case.
+The optimal cooperativity $C\ts{opt}$ is obtained from Eq.~\eqref{CN_def} by substituting the decay rate with the minimal eigenvalue of $\boldsymbol{\Gamma}$~\cite{ostermann2014protected}.
+In reality, owing to imperfect phase matching to the most subradiant state as well as to the inherent level shifts brought on by the dipole-dipole interactions, the effective gain is more modest.
+Nevertheless, as suggested by the blue (solid) curve in~\fref{fig3}, for $d<0.5\lambda\ts{e}$ the enhancement is considerably larger than in the noninteracting quantum emitters case.